flair-sdk/examples/aggregate-protocol-fees-in-usd/README.md

 This example shows how to track fee collection events of a DeFi protocol where fees can be any arbitrary ERC20 token.

 In this example you learn:
-* To use [`prices` integration](https://docs.flair.build/advanced/integrations#prices)  to get USD price of any ERC20 token for any block number or timestamp in the past.
+* To use [`prices` integration](https://docs.flair.build/advanced/integrations#prices) to get USD price of any ERC20 token for any block number or timestamp in the past
-* Track same contract address across all EVM chains at once.
+* Track same contract address across all EVM chains at once

 ## Table of Contents